 You can enable or disable Encapsulated Task Offload and modify the VxLAN UDP destination port number using the OneConnect Advanced tab or by using Powershell commands.

-When both VxLAN and NVGRE encapsulation are enabled, NVGRE encapsulation is used.
-To enable VxLAN you must disable NVGRE Encapsulated Task Offload in the adapter property.
+Note: VxLAN is enabled and NVGRE is disabled by default.
+To enable NVGRE you must disable VxLAN Encapsulated Task Offload in the adapter property.

 Using the OneConnect Advanced Tab